freqtrade/freqtrade/docs/includes/pairlists.md

 #### MarketCapPairList

 `MarketCapPairList` employs sorting/filtering of pairs by their marketcap rank based of CoinGecko.
 It will only recognize coins up to the coin placed at rank 250.
 The number of pairs in the resulted pairlist will be slightly different depends on the `mode` defined in the config (available mode are `top_rank` and `total_assets`).
-The marketcap data from

 ```json
 "pairlists": [